jihoonog/CMPUT-503/README.md

 ## Final Project

-For our final project we combined all that we've learned from the previous exercise to program our bot to drive through a driving course at park at the end.
+For our final project we combined all that we've learned from the previous exercise to program our bot to drive through a driving course and park at the end.